drumnation/game-sage/README.md

 - Electron for cross-platform desktop support
 - React + TypeScript for the frontend
 - Redux Toolkit for state management
-- OpenAI GPT-4 Vision for AI analysis
+- OpenAI GPT-4o-mini for AI analysis
 - Latest OpenAI API standards for optimal performance

 ## Contributing